k61n/openhkl/doc/sphinx/workflow.rst

 from the selected *predicted* peak collection ("target peak collection") displays the integration region for the shape int he Preview widget, and plots

-The beam divergence and mosaicity variances are estimated as in section :ref:`beam_profile`.
+The beam divergence and mosaicity variances are estimated as in the section on :ref:`beam_profile`.
 The beeam divergence variance :math:`\sigma_D` affects the spread of the detector spot in the plane of the detector image, and the mosaicity variance :math:`\sigma_M` affects the spread in the direction of the